-Add salt and mix for 2 minutes.
+Add salt.
+Mix for 2 minutes.

 Transfer the dough to a half sheet pan greased with olive oil.

 Place dough in center of pan and stretch the dough into a flat, oval.
-Make sure both sides are greased with olive oil
+Make sure both sides are greased with olive oil.

-Place dough in Cook & Hold to proof.
+Place dough in Cook and Hold Oven to proof.

-When the timer goes off, pull dough out of Cook & Hold.
+When the timer goes off, pull dough out of oven.

-Punch and stretch the dough to the shape of the pan and make indentations in the dough with your fingertips.
+Punch and stretch the dough to the shape of the pan.
+Make indentations in the dough with your fingertips.

-Place the dough back in the Cook & Hold and set timer for 20 minutes.
+Place the dough back in the oven and set timer for 20 minutes.

-Remove the dough from the Cook & Hold and heat to 200 Food Temperature + 10 Food Texture, time :45 minutes.
+Remove the dough from the Cook and Hold oven and heat to 200°F Food Temperature + 10 Food Texture, time :45 minutes.

-Top the dough with desired toppings and place back into the Cook & Hold.
+Top the dough with desired toppings and place back into the Cook and Hold Oven.

-One focaccia was topped with charred ramps, roasted garlic and rosemary.
+One of our focaccia was topped with charred ramps, roasted garlic and rosemary.
 The other was topped with dried figs and fennel seeds.
 Both were seasoned with Maldon sea salt.

 The crumb on the finished product was excellent.
-It created a very light and soft finished product without making the exterior of the product too hard.
+It created a very light and soft finished product, without making the exterior of the product too hard.